quangminhvo79/go-api/README.md

 With each input will be use with API `Get Session by Name` corresponding

 **Meal history**
+This section will be use API `GET /api/meal_histories` or `GET /sessions/:id/meal_histories` to get data corresponding with requirement

+**Exercise record**
+This section will be use API `GET /api/user_exercises` to get data corresponding with requirement

+**Health Post**
-This section will be use API `Get Meal History by Users` or `Get Meal History By Session` to get data corresponding with requirement
+This section will be use API `GET /api/posts` or `GET /api/posts/:id` to get data corresponding with requirement